Arjen Lucassen: First side projects; Ambeon and Star One (2000–2003)

-In 2000 Lucassen created Ambeon, his first side-project since the creation of Ayreon, to explore a softer style of his music.
+In 2000 Lucassen created Ambeon, his first side project since the creation of Ayreon, to explore a softer style of his music.
 The band consisted of him as composer and principal instrumentalist and then 14-year-old Astrid van der Veen as singer and lyricist.
 They released their only album Fate of a Dreamer in 2001, along with the single "Cold Metal".
 The album had a limited success.
 Ambeon's atmospheric sound draws from a wide variety of influences, including celtic, gothic, progressive music, and dark ambient.
 The songs on Fate of a Dreamer were mostly composed of different remixed pieces of songs from Ayreon albums.
 The name of the band was a play on the words ambient and Ayreon.
 The album went out of print shortly after its release and was considered rare, until Lucassen re-released it in December 2011, with the addition of a bonus CD containing previously unreleased tracks.
 Lucassen was not satisfied with the final result, stating "it's a bit cold for me.
 It's too electronic, a bit too much computers...
 And I didn't know how well Astrid could sing for I didn't know her and she didn't know me".

 Van der Veen retired from music after the release of Fate of a Dreamer, leading to Lucassen stating that there'd most likely be no future Ambeon albums, despite the fact he would have liked it.
 Van der Veen eventually released a new record for herself in 2012 after a long battle with depression and addiction, but does not seem to intend on performing actively anymore.

-In 2002, Lucassen created another side-project, entitled Star One; the only side-project to date he made more than one studio album with.
-Star One focused on four singers: Dan Swanö, Russell Allen, Floor Jansen and Damian Wilson; Lucassen played guitar, keyboards and hammond organ.
-Their first album Space Metal was released in 2002.
+In 2002, Lucassen created another side project, named Star One; it is the only side project to date he made more than one studio album with.
+Star One focused on four singers: Dan Swanö, Russell Allen, Floor Jansen and Damian Wilson; Lucassen played guitar, keyboards and Hammond organ.
+Their first album, Space Metal, was released in 2002.
 The album also had limited success, although it was more successful than Ambeon.
 Live on Earth, the first live album in Lucassen's career which also included Ayreon songs, was released one year later.